🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Along with cleaning, marine rope should be inspected at least once a season (usually at the end of the season).
 You'll want to look for chafing, frayed ends, dry rot, tears and worn spots.

-Important spots to check are the areas on your boat where rope touches.
+Important spots to check are the areas on your boat where the rope touches.
 There could be sharp edges on cleats, winches and the like as well as areas that snag the rope.

 Know Your Ropes Yet?